DGCA wants all 737 Max pilots to be given simulator training to ensure passenger safety

 In March itself, the 737 Max plane was banned by the regulators of almost all the countries around the world.

-Another DGCA official said that that it has asked the airlines and Boeing to “ensure that simulator training is given to all pilots who are qualified to fly 737 Max plane in India so as to ensure passenger safety”.
+Another DGCA official told PTI that that it has asked the airlines and Boeing to “ensure that simulator training is given to all pilots who are qualified to fly 737 Max plane in India so as to ensure passenger safety”.

 The March 10 incident near Addis Ababa was the second one in a period of five months, as in October last year a 737 Max plane operated by Lion Air had crashed in Indonesia killing 180 people.